fbpx

 • The message(s) contained obscene/threatening language OR were sent repeatedly

-• They were sent with the intent of annoying or harassing the recipient
+• They sent the messages with the intent of annoying or harassing the recipient.

 Punishments for Violating PC 653m

-PC 653m is considered a misdemeanor offense in the state of California, meaning that the punishments could include:
+PC 653m is a misdemeanor offense in California, meaning the punishments could include:

 • Up to 6 months in a county jail